-Whitby, R.L.D., Fukuda, T., Maekawa, T., Mikhalovsky, S.V. and Cundy, A.B.
-(2010) Real-time imaging of complex nanoscale mechanical responses of carbon nanotubes in highly-compressible porous monoliths Nanotechnology, 21 (7).
+Whitby, Raymond, Fukuda, T., Maekawa, T., Mikhalovsky, Sergey and Cundy, Andrew (2010) Real-time imaging of complex nanoscale mechanical responses of carbon nanotubes in highly-compressible porous monoliths Nanotechnology, 21 (7).
 ISSN 0957-4484Full text not available from this repository.

 A facile and rapid assembly of powdered carbon nanotubes (CNTs) into compressible, porous, macroscale monoliths is reported.
 Despite a Poisson's ratio just above zero, we found that the sample under compression inside a scanning electron microscope (SEM) revealed CNT regions behaving in auxetic and vortex-like rotational modes as well as standard collapse responses.
 This method is crucial in understanding the macroscale behaviour based on the accumulation of nanoscale responses to an applied force.

 |Subjects:||F000 Physical Sciences > F800 Physical Geography and Environmental Sciences

 |Faculties:||Faculty of Science and Engineering > School of Environment and Technology > Applied Geosciences

 Faculty of Science and Engineering > School of Environment and Technology > Ecology, Landscape and Pollution Management

 Faculty of Science and Engineering > School of Environment and Technology

 Actions (login required)